 Expert NHS speakers

-Jim Mackey, (CEO Northumbria Healthcare NHS Foundation Trust and former CEO NHS Improvement), will explain how “staff at Northumbria Healthcare NHS Foundation Trust commit to providing high quality care, no matter what’s thrown at them.”
+Jim Mackey, (CEO Northumbria Healthcare NHS Foundation Trust and former CEO NHS Improvement), explained how “staff at Northumbria Healthcare NHS Foundation Trust commit to providing high quality care, no matter what’s thrown at them.”
 The trust is now supporting other NHS organisations across the country to improve the quality of the care they provide.
 “This work is proving to save lives and the more collaboration across hospitals that can take place the better”, says Jim.

-Dr Linda Charles-Ozuzu, (Head of Elective Care Transformation Programme at NHS England), will share details of the work undertaken by NHS England in the last 12 months to redesign referral processes and patient pathways.
+Dr Linda Charles-Ozuzu, (Head of Elective Care Transformation Programme at NHS England), shared details of the work undertaken by NHS England in the last 12 months to redesign referral processes and patient pathways.
 Linda comments: “Each of the new approaches is aimed at ensuring the patient sees the right person in the right place, first time.”

-Dr Ruth Grabham, (Medical Director at NHS Bath and North East Somerset Clinical Commissioning Group), will highlight some of the many innovative projects at BaNES CCG and Royal United Hospitals Bath NHS Foundation Trust (RUH) that have helped them to excel despite budgetary constraints and rising patient demand.
+Dr Ruth Grabham, (Medical Director at NHS Bath and North East Somerset Clinical Commissioning Group), highlighted some of the many innovative projects at BaNES CCG and Royal United Hospitals Bath NHS Foundation Trust (RUH) that have helped them to excel despite budgetary constraints and rising patient demand.
 As well as being named among the top 100 Acute Trusts in England in August 2018, according to data consultancy PublicView, the RUH also climbed the greatest number of places on the list – 29 in all.